 The last date to cancel a course or cancel your registration in a term with no academic penalty may not always coincide with the last date that you are eligible for a refund.
-Review the refund schedule for applicable dates and deadlines: https://studentaccount.utoronto.ca/.
+Review the refund schedule for applicable dates and deadlines: studentaccount.utoronto.ca/.

-† Some dates and deadlines for the 2021 Winter Term have been moved.
+† Some dates and deadlines have been moved.
 The Sessional Dates have been updated to reflect these changes.
-For more information please review the November 20, 2020, Dean's Message: https://www.engineering.utoronto.ca/extending-the-winter-break-for-students/.
+For more information please review the November 20, 2020, Dean's Message: www.engineering.utoronto.ca/extending-the-winter-break-for-students/.